orgua/shepherd_v2_planning/docs/30_components_debugging/target_voltage.md

 ## Problem

 - A: target voltage with current-measurement is unstable (oscillation for low voltage / low load)
-- B: voltage buffer feedback is excluding the switch afterwards
+- B: voltage buffer feedback is excluding the switch afterward

 ## Setup

 - BB powered by bench-supply
 - Target voltage drained by keithley source meter (current mode)
 - target voltage is monitored by scope with probe in AC-Mode to analyse Noise

+NOTE: part of the oscillation is probably also partly caused by the measurement setup ⇾ heisenbug

 ## Measurements for unstable Voltage